Seeing Begins With Looking

-As we look at a photograph, this pyramidal structure will sway right-left, up-down and form our perception and understanding of the photograph.
+As we look at a photograph, this pyramidal structure will sway right-left, up-down, and form our perception and understanding of the photograph.

 As mentioned earlier, all photographs are of something, which makes up part of the content.
-When you look at a photograph of a bird you know that it is a “bird”.
-That is what Szarkowski calls “The Thing Itself” and is close to what Shore identifies as the “Depictive Level”.
+When you look at a photograph of a bird you know that it is a “bird.”
+That is what Szarkowski calls “The Thing Itself” and is close to what Shore identifies as the “Depictive Level.”
 Many photographers I know can even talk about the season in which the bird was photographed, its gender, whether it is in a mating season or not, and many other fine details about the bird.

 We perceive the content, form, and technique as a result of our mental processes.
-Depending on many factors our perception of the photograph may be limited or rich.
-We all possess a certain body of knowledge, view of the world and politics, be in favor or opposed to some movements; ism, if you will; and may have a rich or limited visual vocabulary.
-Given a particular photograph we may essentially see more or less which is also influenced by context (including time), the type of content, the formal elements, and the execution of the work.
+Depending on many factors, our perception of the photograph may be limited or rich.
+We all possess a certain body of knowledge, view of the world and politics, be in favor or opposed to some movements; “ism,” if you will; and may have a rich or limited visual vocabulary.
+Given a particular photograph, we may essentially see more or less, which is also influenced by context (including time), the type of content, the formal elements, and the execution of the work.

 We will see both the injured children (object) and the horrors of war (subject).
-I am sure you are viewing the image in your mind since it is one of the iconic photographs of war.
-Although the formal elements and technique or the photograph are also of very high-caliber, the content may pull the attention, and probably rightly so.
+I am sure you are viewing the image in your mind since it is one of the iconic photographs of war, The Napalm Girl by Nick Ut.
+Although the formal elements and technique or the photograph itself are also of very high caliber, the content may pull the attention, and probably rightly so.
 By the way, here is the uncropped version which is less seen than the cropped version above.
 Does that change the way you see the photograph?
 Why?

-The positioning of the pears in a yin-yang fashion creates a rotational movement which happens comfortably in the confines of the round bowl.
-The texture and the fine detail of the bowl are the only real details but they create a well-executed juxtaposition of layers of elements with equally masterful technique.
+The positioning of the pears in a yin-yang fashion creates a rotational movement, comfortably fitting in the confines of the round bowl.
+The texture and the fine detail of the bowl are the only real details, but they create a well-executed juxtaposition of layers of elements with equally masterful technique.
 The fact that they are pears, the objective content, will take a back seat to the formal elements and excellent technical execution.

-Not everything will fall into these extremes of course, not much in life does.
+Not everything will fall into these extremes, of course, not much in life does.
 The purpose of picking the extremes was to offer a way to demonstrate how we can separate the content from the form and technique.
 Of course, what I wrote about both photographs are coming from the mental framework of “my mind” and may very well differ from yours.
-Nevertheless, the separation of content from form should be clearly visible in the examples.
+Nevertheless, the separation of content from form should be visible in the examples.

 Like all photographs, it is two-dimensional on the paper it is printed on.
-It has a frame which limits our vision to what the photographer decided to include.
+It has a frame that limits our vision to what the photographer decided to include.
 It has formal elements that relate to one another in a particular way.
-In other words, the photograph stops at the surface and presents us the result of the photographer’s choices.
+In other words, the photograph stops at the surface and presents us with the result of the photographer’s choices.
 This level of examining a photograph will allow us to experience the qualities of the photograph rather than being behind the camera taking that particular photograph.

 That is the essence of looking at photographs to see, understand, and appreciate them.
-If you are looking at photographs to see “what they are” and quickly deciding whether you like them or not you may be missing a lot.
-As Brooks Jensen notes in his book Looking at Images, Minor White used to say that you cannot really see a photograph until you look at it for 30 minutes.
+If you are looking at photographs to see “what they are” and quickly deciding whether you like them or not, you may be missing a lot.
+As Brooks Jensen notes in his book Looking at Images, Minor White used to say that you cannot see a photograph until you look at it for 30 minutes.